rvrsmmrs/rvrsmmrs/README.md

 🎓 I am a first-year at UNC-Chapel Hill.
 I intend to double major in Computer Science and Biostatistics.
 I want to explore the intersection between computer and health sciences, and I hope to study bioinformatics in the future.

-🔎 I plan to get involved in research here at UNC as soon as possible.
-I am currently looking to get involved in computational health research in Chapel Hill.
+🔎 I am currently looking to get involved in computational health research in Chapel Hill.
 As a member of the AI Club at UNC, I am working on a convolutional neural network to locate ecDNA from medical imagery.
 In high school, I researched fetal alcohol spectrum disorders (FASDs) at the ECU neuroscience lab as a part of the SVSM program.

 👨‍🦯‍➡️ I am also passionate about accessibility!
 I want to help make digital spaces more accessible to people with disabilities.